deadlock-wiki/deadbot/README.md

 8. Ensure the paths to Deadlock files and Decompiler are correct in `src/parser/decompile.sh`

 ### Usage
-`bash main.sh` to run end-to-end decompilation, parsing and bot (bot is a WIP) `bash parser.sh` to just run the parser.
+`bash main.sh` to run end-to-end decompilation, parsing and bot (bot is a WIP)\
+`bash parser.sh` to just run the parser.
 Must have already run `main.sh` once to decompile the source files

+## Contributing
+DeadBot is currently early in its development and welcomes new contributers to get involved no matter what level experience you have.

+At the moment the work is fairly ad-hoc, so find me in [the Discord server](https://discord.com/invite/jUyhZKwxSW) under the name "HariyoSaag" if you're not sure where to start.